gaohongy/blog/content/posts/HPC/Kokkos源码分析.md

 ### Functor
 A functor is one way to define the body of a parallel loop.
 It is a class or struct1 with a public operator() instance method.

-Use the KOKKOS_INLINE_FUNCTION macro to mark a functor’s methods that Kokkos will call in parallel
+Use the `KOKKOS_INLINE_FUNCTION` or `KOKKOS_INLINE` macro to mark a functor’s methods that Kokkos will call in parallel

 在Kokkos_Macros.hpp中